Young, Marte, surging Dbacks top Reds 2-0 for 5th win in row

 Left-hander Alex Young set a team rookie record by striking out 12 in eight innings, Ketel Marte drove in a run and scored another and the playoff-contending Diamondbacks beat the Cincinnati Reds 2-0 Saturday for their fifth straight victory.

 With 11 wins in 12 games , Arizona has moved a season-high eight games over .500.
-The Diamondbacks are right on Cubs’ trail for the last NL wild-card spot, trailing by 2½ games to start the day.
+The Diamondbacks pulled within 1 1/2 games of Chicago for the last NL wild-card spot after the Cubs’ 3-2 loss at Milwaukee later Saturday.

 “One game closer to the wild card,” Young said.